Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: RESULTS

 \subsection{Benchmark Comparison Setup}

-The novel tracking and guidance method presented in Section \ref{sec:method} is compared with two other guidance methods as baselines.
-For all experiments, the aim is to reduce the tracking error, estimation error, and uncertainty of the particle filter.
-The presented novel guidance law is referred to as DMMN-based EER (DMMN-EER), for convenience.
-The DMMN-EER computes the next waypoint as the position of the maximum EER at the future $k+K$ time step as shown in \eqref{eq:maxEER}.
+The novel tracking and guidance method is compared with two other guidance methods as baselines.
+The presented novel guidance law is referred to as DMMN-EER for convenience.
+The DMMN-EER method computes the next waypoint as the position of the maximum EER at the future $k+K$ time step as shown in \eqref{eq:maxEER}.

 The first baseline guidance method with which to compare the DMMN-EER is referred to as Lawnmower and Tracking (LAWN).
 LAWN computes the next waypoint as the position of the last target measurement, $\mathbf{z}_{k}$.
 If a target measurement is not available, LAWN outputs a lawnmower path (boustrophedon pattern) that covers the area of interest in $\mathcal{P}$.
 This guidance law attempts to track the target without a target state estimation algorithm.
 The second baseline method is referred to as Particle Filter Weighted Mean (PFWM).
 PFWM computes the next waypoint as the estimated target position at $k$ using the weighted mean of the particle filter, denoted by